agsb/immu/docs/UseMemory.md

 ### The dictionary

 The dictionary of words is composed by two lists, name and code.
 In the beginining of Forth, these lists are separate: The name list was a linked list with references to next name and to code of word; The code list is just a sequence of pieces of codes.

+The name list have a format as [reference to next word, size and flags, name of word, reference to code] and code list have no fixed format.

 The name list grows backwards from end of free memory and the code list grows from begin from free memory.

-The name list have a format as [REFERENCE TO NEXT WORD, SIZE and FLAGS, NAME OF WORD, REFERENCE TO CODE] and name list
+Nowadays those lists are merged as one with [reference to next word, size and flags, name of word, vary code].

+If no need of interactive interpretation or compiling...